olivierlh/criticalmassapplication/README.md

 ## Work / Project Examples

 All my examples of my work are in the folder \\Work-Project Examples.
 Everyone of my projects are in French, but I can code in English.
-For my first example, the problem was that I had an enterprise that created products and they had a storage cost and a production cost, also I needed to fulfil the demand every day and I could not exceed my storage space.
-For a given period and prices, I needed to optimize the cost of storage and production.

 I do not have the complete code for my examples 2 and 3.
 I only have the cpp files.